aaronbembenek/making-formulog-fast/artifact/README.md

 	interpret-unbatched 1.29s
 ```

-This is the output we received on the Linux server:
+This is the output we received on the Linux server (using the x86 Docker image):

 ```
 XXX